 For older revisions of Perforce, shut down services manually by using the Services applet in the Control Panel.
 Shut down servers running in command prompt windows by pressing CTRL-C in the window or by clicking the icon to close the command prompt window.
 Although manually shutting down in this way works with Release 99.2 and earlier versions of Perforce, it is not necessarily "clean", in the sense that the server or service is shut down abruptly.
 With the availability of the p4 admin stop command in 99.2, this manual shutdown method is obsolete.

 Upgrading a Perforce server

-Whether your Perforce server is installed on Windows or UNIX, you must back up your server (see "Backup procedures" on page 31) as part of any upgrade process.
+You must back up your server (see "Backup procedures" on page 29) as part of any upgrade process.

 Warning!
 Before you upgrade a Perforce server, always read the release notes associated with your upgraded server.